Swimming Pools

 The following plans are required for a Swimming Pool Permit (above ground):

-• Tree Conservation plans or a Woodland Conservation Exemption letter*
+• Tree Conservation plans or a Woodland Conservation Exemption letter.* (In the attachment is the link and contact number under the Countywide Planning.)

 *To obtain a copy of the Tree Conservation plan or the Woodland Conservation Exemption letter, contact M-NCPPC’s Countywide Division, Environmental Planning by emailing PPD-EnvPlanning@ppd.mncppc.org.
 For specifics, review the M-NCPPC's handout Zoning and Environmental Planning Information sheet.